kshman/DuView/README.md

 # DuView
 DuView has English UI resources.
 But, no English manual yet.
 Sorry 😭

-Anyway this application is for reading a zipped book or stored images in folder as book.
-Only used WinForm of .NET(6).
-You can use freely whole sources as your wish.
+This application is for reading a zipped book or stored images in folder as a book.
+Only used .NET6 WinForm.
+You can use freely whole resources as your wish.